-‘Walking in Winter’ by Sylvia Plath is a two stanza poem that is separated into two sets of eight lines, or octaves.
+This is a two stanza poem that is separated into two sets of eight lines, or octaves.
 These octaves do not follow a specific rhyme scheme, but that does not mean that they lack rhyme.
-There are moments of half, or slant rhyme scattered throughout the text.
-These are seen through the repetition of assonance or consonance.
-This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
+There are moments of half or slant rhyme scattered throughout the text.
+These are seen through the repetition of assonance or consonance in ‘Walking in Winter.’
+This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, in the fourth line of the first stanza, the words “night” and “annihilations” are related due to the internal “ni” sound, using both assonance and consonance.

 Alliteration also helps to great rhythm, and the feeling of rhyme, in the text.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
-In the first line of the first stanza a reader can see it with the words “tin thing”.
-Another examples in the second stanza with “Mother Morphia”.
+In the first line of the first stanza, a reader can see it with the words “tin thing”.
+Other examples in the second stanza with “Mother Morphia”.

 Another important technique that is commonly used within poetry is enjambment.
 This occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 This can be seen to great effect in the transition between lines six and seven of the first stanza.
 A reader might find themselves surprised by what the adjective “green” is describing.
 Another example is at the end of line six of the second stanza.